mumuki/mulang/README.md

 > let e = js "var pepita = {lugar: bsAs1, peso: 20}; var bsAs1 = bsAs"
 ```

-Now magic begins.
-We want to know if the code expression uses a certain binding - that is a variable, function, or anything that has a name:
+Now the magic begins.
+We want to know if the code expression uses a certain binding - that could be a variable, function, or anything that has a name:

 ```haskell
 > hasUsage "bsAs" e